 Did you know your pet’s microchip can’t be read by all microchip scanners?

+No true universal scanner can read the broad range of microchips encountered by veterinarians and shelters when they receive missing pets so pets are seldom recovered.
+It has ultimately led to a lack of scanning for microchips altogether.
 It’s much easier for a veterinarians to assume that the person that brought the animal into the vet is the pet’s rightful owner.
 At least the pet didn’t wind up in a shelter.

 Why isn’t there a global standard?